FihlaTV/multimarker-maker/README.md

 ## Usage instructions.
-Use the pre-built demo available on the [ar2go](http://ar2go.squaretone.com/multimarker-maker) site or
+Use the pre-built demo available on the [ar2go](http://ar2go.squaretone.com/multimarker-maker) site or:

-- Clone or download this repository
+- clone or download this repository
 - run `npm install` from the downloaded folder
-- run `npm start` to spin up a local webserver
+- run `npm start` to spin up a local web server
-- visit http://localhost:8080 in your browser
+- visit [http://localhost:8080](http://localhost:8080) in your browser